July 30, 2024

 Taipei is the capital and largest city on the island of Taiwan.
 The city itself is an economic powerhouse and a cultural behemoth, and Taipei is a very popular destination for travelers, particularly as a stopover for those traveling between North America and Europe to Australia or Asia.
 If you’re coming from the west coast, it’s pretty common for people to stop for a night or two on their way to places like Bali, Thailand, Hong Kong, and other destinations in Asia.

 In this article, I’ve put together all the information you need to plan a 4-day Taipei itinerary of your own.
 I’ll tell you the best time to visit Taipei, all the best activities, attractions, and restaurants to visit in Taipei and as always, I’ll include a list of my favorite boutique + luxury hotels to stay at.
-So, if you’re planning a Taipei layover on your next trip, read on!
+So let’s get into this unforgettable Taiwan itinerary 👇

 The best thing about Taipei is that it can be visited all year round!
 They experience relatively mild winters and summers that are hot, but bearable if it’s the only time you can go.
 (Most places have air conditioning but just be prepared for the humidity).
 It’s also worth knowing when some of the key festivals and events take place, as you might want to plan your visit around some of these things!